-- The column labels (High, Low, etc.) are in the first row of the table. - To freeze them, select the second row by clicking its row header (the button left of the row, labeled with "2").
-Then select the View > Freeze command. - \blacksquare The row labels (10/24, 10/25, etc.) are in the first column of the worksheet. - To freeze them, select the second column (column B) by clicking on its column header (the button above the column, labeled with "B").
-Then select the View > Freeze command. - To freeze both rows and columns, click cell B2 and select the View > Freeze command.
+■ The column labels (High, Low, etc.) are in the first row of the table.

+To freeze them, select the second row by clicking its row header (the button left of the row, labeled with "2").
+Then select the View > Freeze menu command.

+■ The row labels (10/24, 10/25, etc.) are in the first column of the worksheet.

+To freeze them, select the second column (column B) by clicking on its column header (the button above the column, labeled with "B").
+Then select the View > Freeze menu command.

+■ To freeze both rows and columns, click cell B2 and select the View > Freeze menu command.

-To deactivate the freezing function, select the View > Freeze command again.
+To deactivate the freezing function, select the View > Freeze menu command once more.